guillermofuentesuclm/BizDevOps-RA/README.md

 - We have developed a document that details the reference architecture, which you can access [here](/BizDevOps%20Reference%20Architecture.pdf).
 - We have developed a web version of the reference architecture, which you can visit from [here](https://guillermofuentesuclm.github.io/BizDevOps-RA/).
 - We have made the BizDevOps reference architecture available in both [Archi tool format](/BizDevOps%20Reference%20Architecture.archimate) and [Open Exchange format](/BizDevOps%20Reference%20Architecture.xml).
-- We have developed a Proof of Concept to validate the applicability of the BizDevOps Reference Architecture, which you can access [here](/poc/).
+- We have developed a Proof of Concept to validate the applicability of the BizDevOps Reference Architecture, which you can access [here](/poc/) and you can browse this proof of concept from [here](https://guillermofuentesuclm.github.io/BizDevOps-RA/poc/).

 ## Contacts